tc39/notes/es9/2018-05/may-22.md

 YK: I'm not suggesting we block it, just something that seems relevant.

 DE: This memory usage discussion makes me wonder if it's not ready for Stage 2.
-This conflicts with our One JS message…
+This conflicts with our One JS message...

 DD: I disagree.

 DE: Adding more pragmas adds a lot of complexity.

 DD: I think it has a very limited amount of extra complexity.
-This much (gestures nothing)… The problem is adding modes, and like a matrix of modes, but this is not a mode.
+This much (gestures nothing)...
+The problem is adding modes, and like a matrix of modes, but this is not a mode.
 This is just a switch that gets associated with a lexical group.

 DE: I don't mean my concern is fatally bad.
 I just mean that we can take our time to adding the pragmas.
 For me the memory savings was the strong motivation.
 Without that, I think we should think whether the feature makes sense.